aDudko/aDudko/README.md

 - **Tools**:
   - [Safe Java Streams](https://github.com/aDudko/safe-java-streams) - a lightweight Java library that adds functional utilities for exception handling and value processing, enabling cleaner, safer and more predictable code
   - [DB Migrator](https://github.com/aDudko/containerized-database-migrator) - сontainerized tool for automatic database migrations with `Liquibase`
+  - [Streaming Data Loader](https://github.com/aDudko/streaming-data-loader) - tool for efficient loading and processing of streaming data from `Kafka` to `Elasticsearch`
 - **A series of projects `in action`**:
   - [Spring Security with JWT in Action](https://github.com/aDudko/spring-security-with-jwt-in-action) - example of `Spring Security` implementation with `JWT`
   - [Spring Data with Liquibase in Action](https://github.com/aDudko/spring-data-with-liquibase-in-action) - example of `Spring Data` implementation with `Liquibase`